activeshadow/maltego-nmap/README.md

 ## Use

 From the `Run Machine` option, select `Nmap XML Parser` and enter the path to the Nmap XML file as the description.
+Alternatively, you can also provide a directory and the transform will recursively search the given directory for files named `results.xml` and parse each one into the same graph.

 ## Just for Fun